google/WebFundamentals/src/content/en/updates/2015/05/toggle-the-devtools-dock-state-with-a-keyboard-shortcut.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Use <kbd class='kbd'>Cmd + Shift + D</kbd> to toggle the DevTools dock state between the last two recently used states.
+description: Use Cmd + Shift + D to toggle the DevTools dock state between the last two recently used states.

 {# wf_updated_on: 2015-05-18 #}
 {# wf_published_on: 2015-05-18 #}